sparkfun/Qwiic_Template_Py/README.md

 		"""
 		return qwiic_i2c.isDeviceConnected(self.address)

+# expose as a property
+connected = property(is_connected)
 ```

+Additionally, the method is exposed as a read-only attribute on the object.

 #### A begin() Method
 Following the pattern set by the qwiic Arduino libraries, a begin() method is used to perform the actual initializtion of the underlying I2C device.